Omaha mayor calls for LGBTQ+ advisory board member’s resignation

 JaKeen Fox said he wouldn't step down unless asked by the board to do so, or forced by the mayor to do so.

 OMAHA, Neb.
-(WOWT) - Mayor Jean Stothert issued a statement Thursday calling for the resignation of JaKeen Fox, a member of the city’s LGBTQ+ Advisory Board after he tweeted support of a Dallas shooter on the fourth anniversary of the killings.
+(WOWT) - Mayor Jean Stothert has removed a member of the LGBTQ advisory board because of a social media post.

+Ja Keen Fox tweeted “Rest in Power Micah X Jackson”.
+This, in reference to the Texas man who ambushed Dallas police officers four years ago this month.
+Johnson killed five officers and wounded many others including civilians during a peaceful protest.

+The protests were happening nationwide, including one in Omaha, in response to several high profile incidents of police shootings.

 Michah Xavier Johnson shot a dozen Dallas police officers, killing five, in 2016.